What Can I Dispute On My Credit Report?

+Disputing a credit report can be a confusing process.
 Consumer credit reports can vary in the way they look and the order information is listed depending on which of the three major national credit-reporting bureaus provided the report.
 Consumers can obtain their free credit reports once every 12 months at www.annualcreditreport.com.
-If you believe that there is inaccurate information on your credit report, it’s important to know what you can dispute and the steps to take.

-Review Your Credit Reports:
+Before Disputing, Review Your Credit Reports

 Start by getting a highlighter and a pen out and go through your credit report item by item, page by page; highlight the items that are reporting incorrectly and make a note next to the item to help you in the dispute process following these guidelines: